gem/oq-engine/doc/installing/server.md

 LOCKDOWN = True
 ```

-Create the directory where the server access log (`webui-access.log`) will be written:
+Create the directory where the server user access log (`webui-access.log`) will be written:
 ```bash
 $ sudo mkdir /var/log/oq-engine
 ```